luizsoliveira/bgp_research_tools/docs/cli.md

 * Specify that the connection pool will use a maximum number of 32 concurrent HTTP requests at the same time.

 ### Data downloading using distributed processing
-This CLI offer resources valuable when distributing the data download into several nodes.
-In this way is possible to specify that each node will do the download a chunk of the total period requested.
+This CLI offers valuable resources when distributing the data download into several nodes.
+In this way, it is possible to specify that each node will download a chunk of the total period requested.
+This chunk corresponds to some interval of hours.
+The default value is 24 hours.

 #### Specifying a chunk number
 ```bash